Back to Guides

 4. Lebanon, Kentucky

 Why it’s hot: “Bourbon and nature” is the 2026 travel trend no one saw coming.
 Lebanon sits centrally on the Kentucky Bourbon Trail while offering classic outdoor charm near Green River Lake.
 Camp by day, distillery tour by evening.
+The region delivers rolling bluegrass hills, limestone creek beds, and a slower pace that feels increasingly rare.
+Several distilleries now offer camping packages that combine tastings with overnight stays.

 Best time: Late September through October for fall foliage and bourbon festival season.